alihanucar/evdsCBRT/README.md

 Finally, the graph title, x-label, y-label, and legend are added using plt.title(), plt.xlabel(), plt.ylabel(), and plt.legend(), respectively, and the plot is displayed using plt.show().
 Metadata [Link](https://www.tcmb.gov.tr/wps/wcm/connect/933493cb-5251-43f3-af70-920eee213041/RIPMetaveri-1_Haftal%C4%B1k_Mevduat_Ag%C4%B1rl%C4%B1kl%C4%B1_Ortalama_Faiz.pdf?MOD=AJPERES)

+## 5) ratio() function / EVDS - BIST 100 / TUFE Ratio:

+The purpose of ratio() function is to plot a line graph that shows the ratio of BIST100 to TÜFE Endeksi for a given time period using data obtained from the EVDS API.
+It calculates the ratio of the two indexes, adds it as a new column to the DataFrame, and then plots the graph using the seaborn and matplotlib libraries.
+The purpose of adding text annotations is to label the last value of the line with the actual value and to include the text "@tahvilci" in the graph.
+The "@tahvilci" text can be used to credit or mention the source of the data or the creator of the graph.
+You can also easily change the parameters and calculate whatever ratio you want.